 Adjectives with -il

 Adjectives can be suffixed with -il to indicate a "selective quality", which could be loosely translated as "of all" the nouns in the current speaking context, this is the "adjective" one.
 For example, u chakil abal jats'uts ⧸ (of all the plums) the red plum is beautiful.
-It is not clear at present if this also indicates superlative nature (e.g it is reddest), or if it is just emphatic.
+It is not clear to me at present if this also indicates superlative nature (e.g it is reddest), or if it is just emphatic.

 Colors